TerrierDarts/streamerbot-docs/content/3.api/3.csharp/3.general/0.core/variables.md

 ---
-navigation.title: Core
-icon: IconStreamerbot
+title: Variables
+description: C# methods for manipulating arguments and variables
 ---

-# Core C# Methods
-Reference of C# methods for Streamer.bot core

 ## Arguments
-::list{type=info}
+::callout{icon=i-mdi-lightbulb color=amber}
-- Arguments are local variables only available to the currently running action and any subsequent sub-actions
+Arguments are local variables only available to the currently running action and any subsequent sub-actions
 ::

 ### `SetArgument`